apache/trafficserver/doc/admin/configuring-cache.en.rst

    volumes for a particular origin server become corrupt, then Traffic Server will also use the generic volume to store content for that origin server as per :file:`hosting.config`.
 #.
-Run the command :option:`traffic_line -x` to apply the configuration
+Run the command :option:`traffic_ctl config reload` to apply the configuration
    changes.

 Configuring the Cache Object Size Limit